Calvinbullock/_myHome/README.md

 ## Set Up.
 Clone this repo into your desired directory, I prefer the home directory.

-Then you need to sim-link
+#### op 1
+- run the install script in shScripts/install.sh

+#### op 2
+- Manuel sim-links
     * .config/nvim      - link should be in your .config dir
     * .config/alacritty - link should be in your .config dir
     * .config/ranger    - link should be in your .config dir
     * .tmux.conf        - link should be in your home dir
     * .bashrc           - link should be in your home dir
     * .vim              - link should be in your home dir

 sym-link command:
 $ ln -s target/location link/location